- •Decentralized platforms offer greater control over personal assets, eliminating the need for intermediaries.

 Extended is a decentralized perpetual exchange built on Starknet, designed for traders who prioritize speed, fee clarity, and self-custody.
 The platform focuses entirely on perpetual trading and avoids unnecessary complexity, keeping the experience close to what active traders expect from centralized platforms.

-Extended offers access to more than 80 perpetual markets across crypto assets, FX pairs, commodities, and indices, all traded using USDC as collateral.
-Maker fees are set at 0.00%, while taker fees are fixed at 0.05%, which keeps costs predictable regardless of trade size or market conditions.
+Extended offers access to more than 108+ perpetual markets across crypto assets, FX pairs, commodities, and indices with upto 100x leverage.
+Maker fees are set at 0.00%, while taker fees are fixed at 0.025%, which keeps costs predictable regardless of trade size or market conditions.
 Trading is gas-free for users, with execution handled off-chain and settlement verified on Starknet.

 The interface includes TradingView charts, advanced order types, and a vault system that allows users to earn yield while using vault shares as trading margin.
 While there is no dedicated mobile app, the platform is optimized for desktop trading and suits users who prefer a focused perp-only setup without distractions.